Last revision: 03/23/2023

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-There is an unlawful detainer when the possessor unlawfully withholds possession of the property after his right to the possession is terminated.
+There is an unlawful detainer when the possessor unlawfully withholds possession of the property after his right to possession is terminated.
 The right of the possessor to possess the property can come from an express contract, such as a lease agreement, or an implied contract, such as when the owner allows the possessor to enter and stay on the property out of the generosity of the owner.

 Examples of unlawful detainer are: